Computer Architecture 1

 - Response time

-Elapsed time vs CPU time
+- Elapsed time vs CPU time - elapsed time

 - wall clock time